Angular with NgRx

 3. Set Up Reducers

-Reducers take in the current state and an action, and return the new state.
+Reducers take the current state and an action as inputs and return the new state.
 This is where you define how the state changes when an action is dispatched.

-• Keep Actions Simple: Each action should represent a single event or intent.
-Avoid overloading your actions with too much logic.
+• Actions Should Be Simple: Every action should represent a single event or intent.
+Do not overcomplicate your actions with too much logic.

-• Use Strong Typing: Leverage TypeScript to ensure that your actions, reducers, and selectors are correctly typed.
-This helps catch errors early and makes your code more maintainable.
+• Use Strong Typing: Use TypeScript to ensure that your actions, reducers, and selectors are correctly typed.
+This catches errors early and makes your code more maintainable.

-• Organize Your Store: Break down your store into smaller slices of state to keep things manageable as your app grows.
+• Organize Your Store: Divide your store into smaller slices of state to keep things manageable as your app grows.

 Conclusion